 Plugins I use

 I try to use a minimal amount of plugins, especially community plugins.
-Each plugin introduces complexity, risks, longer loading times and generally makes your system less future proof.
+Each plugin introduces complexity, risks, longer loading times and can generally make your system less future proof.

 I use the following community plugins: